Yazidi genocide: United Nations, Arab League, and NGOs

-Prosecutions
+Prosecutions of Islamic State personnel

 Amal Clooney of the Center for Justice & Accountability (CJA), represented five Yazidi women before the United States District Court for the Eastern District of Virginia against Umm Sayyaf seeking prosecution of Sayyaf for her role in their enslavement.
-In 2021, German courts convicted ISIS women for their involvement in the enslavement of Yazidi women.
-A report by the Yazidi Justice Committee covered the allegation of countries, Turkey, Syria, and Iraq, for failing to prevent and punish the genocide.
+In 2021, German courts convicted IS women for their involvement in the enslavement of Yazidi women.
+German courts also prosecuted Taha al-Jumailly, an Iraqi member of the Islamic State, for his involvement in the Yazidi genocide, to include the murder of a five-year-old girl.
+A report by the Yazidi Justice Committee accused, Turkey, Syria, and Iraq, of failing to prevent and punish the genocide.

+In November 2019, Turkish President Recep Tayyip Erdoğan announced that Turkish authorities had captured Asma Fawzi Mohammed al-Dulaimi, Abu Bakr al-Baghdadi's first wife.
+A Turkish official stated that she had in fact been captured on 2 June 2018 in the province of Hatay, along with 10 others.
+She was sentenced to death in Iraq on 10 July 2024, as punishment for the crime of working with IS and for detaining Yazidi women in her house.

-Resettlement
+Resettlement of Yazidi refugees

-United States Senators Amy Klobuchar and Lindsey Graham have called on United States President Joe Biden to help resettle Yazidi survivors of the Islamic State campaign of 2014-2017.
+United States Senators Amy Klobuchar and Lindsey Graham have called on United States President Joe Biden to help resettle Yazidi survivors of the Islamic State campaign of 2014–2017.